sebastienrocks/scotch-box-vagrantfile/README.md

 ### Importing a database

 If you have a sql file you would like to import for your project, rename it so it has the same name as your database, and put it in the /dbs/ folder.
 Once the provision is done it will be automatically moved to /dbs/imported.

+## Running

+Once you have added all your websites, run vagrant provision.

+You will now have one folder per domain name added, add website files to the public folder generated.